 Oriental Weavers' Directors boast a wide spectrum of expertise, with a solid understanding of manufacturing, sales and distribution, finance, and supply chain.
 The company's Board of Directors plays a proactive part in shaping the company's strategies, policies, and management team functions.
-Selected ment.
-The Board also ensures the efficiency of internal by a majority vote of the company's shareholders, the controls and risk management, determines the best Board consists of independent directors, executives, institutional investors, and shareholder representatives.
+Selected by a majority vote of the company's shareholders, the controls and risk management, determines the best Board consists of independent directors, executives, institutional investors, and shareholder representatives.
 The Board meets on a quarterly basis, with company's employees to bolster their performance. each member leveraging their extensive leadership experience in strategic planning, to assess key performance indicators, collectively steering Oriental Weavers on the trajectory to sustainable success.